Hereditary Fructose Intolerance and

 A Fructose Free Diet

-Hereditary fructose intolerance is a disorder that you are born with and may strike more people of European descent or Caucasian people.
+Hereditary fructose intolerance is a disorder that your born with and it may strike more people of European descent or Caucasian people.

 And the only way to deal with a serious fructose metabolism problem

-created by hereditary fructose intolerance may be to adopt a fructose free diet.
+created by a hereditary fructose intolerance may be to adopt a fructose free diet.

 Tests Used to Diagnose